CloudifySource/cloudify-recipes/apps/masterslave/README.md

 This recipe contains (inherits) the **[mysql](../../services/mysql/README.md)** recipe.

-The first the service instance becomes the master (automatically) and the other instances (two instances in our case), are the slaves.
+The first service instance becomes the master (automatically) and the other instances (two instances in our case), are the slaves.

 Usage example :
  Invoke the following custom commands: